Riaz (actor)

 Riaz Uddin Ahamed Siddique (রিয়াজ উদ্দিন আহমেদ সিদ্দিক, /bn/; born 26 October 1974), popularly known as Riaz, is a Bangladeshi film actor, producer, and television presenter who has appeared in more than 100 Bengali films in genres ranging from romance to action to comedies.
 He is the recipient of numerous awards, including three National Film Awards and seven Meril Prothom Alo Awards.
 He portrayed the famous literary character, Shuvro, created by Humayun Ahmed, in Daruchini Dip.

-His ability to play wide range of characters whether it was a man who is mad lover and ruins his life to finally win his darling girlfriend, a man who takes law into hand to punish evil people who killed his loved ones or harmed them, a innocent man who gets falsely accused in a crime as a punishment for loving the lady whose father does not approve of love, a comedy man gets into different disputes with his mother in law or his girlfriend and a recognizable person in the society, a kind man who become a criminal due to his life getting ruined by evil people, or various types of other characters such as a student who finally makes a music after struggling to with his schoolmates in the movie Daruchini Dwip.
+His ability to play wide range of characters whether it was a man who is mad lover and ruins his life to finally win his darling girlfriend, a man who takes law into hand to punish evil people who killed his loved ones or harmed them, an innocent man who gets falsely accused in a crime as a punishment for loving the lady whose father does not approve of love, a comedy man gets into different disputes with his mother in law or his girlfriend and a recognizable person in the society, a kind man who become a criminal due to his life getting ruined by evil people, or various types of other characters such as a student who finally makes a music after struggling to with his schoolmates in the movie Daruchini Dwip.